rbontekoe/BAWJ/docs/src/chapter8.md

 \#3 Julia help documentation.

+\#4 Contains the AppliAR module code.

-\#4 Unit test file.
+\#5 Unit test file.

-\#5 Contains the dependencies.
+\#6 Contains the dependencies.
 Julia adds dependencies automatically to the `Project.toml` file when you activate the local environment (`pkg> activate .`) and add a package (module).
 See Manifest.toml](https://julialang.github.io/Pkg.jl/v1/toml-files/):
 "The manifest file is an absolute record of the state of the packages in the environment.
 It includes exact information about (direct and indirect) dependencies of the project, and given a Project.toml + Manifest.toml pair it is possible to instantiate the exact same package environment, which is very useful for reproducibility."

 ## The Model